Symbolic Game: What it is, Benefits and How to do it at Home

 Encouraging symbolic play in children is an invaluable opportunity to stimulate their creativity, imagination and comprehensive development.
 Adults play a fundamental role in this process by providing a conducive environment and actively participating in play with children.
 Here are some simple tips to facilitate symbolic play at home:

-• Offers a variety of materials: Provides a wide range of resources and materials that stimulate children's imagination, such as costumes, dolls, action figures, kiddus time teacher of tha brand Kiddus, construction toys, toy vehicles, kitchen utensils and boxes to create different scenarios.
+- Offers a variety of materials: Provides a wide range of resources and materials that stimulate children's imagination, such as costumes, dolls, action figures, construction toys, toy vehicles, kitchen utensils and boxes to create different scenarios.

-• Adapt the game to the child's age: Offer simple and easily understandable games for young children, while for older children you can propose more complex games with more elaborate roles and scenarios, adjusted to their level of cognitive development.
+- Adapt the game to the child's age: Offer simple and easily understandable games for young children, while for older children you can propose more complex games with more elaborate roles and scenarios, adjusted to their level of cognitive development.
+For example, you can teach kids to learn the time with a time teacher watch. and games to learn the time.

 Conclusion